jespyxis/kubeintro/Kubernetes_Install/step1/text.md

 #### **4. Verify the cluster**

 Execute the following command to verify your cluster.
-You should have an one node cluster
+You should have an one node cluster.
+Repeat the command until you see the node in READY status.

 ```
 kubectl get nodes